robertorcosta/azure-docs.pt-br/articles/service-fabric/service-fabric-work-with-reliable-collections.md

       // In the new object, modify any properties you desire updatedUser.LastLogin = DateTime.UtcNow;

-      // Update the key’s value to the updateUser info await m_dic.SetValue(tx, name, updatedUser);
+      // Update the key's value to the updateUser info await m_dic.SetValue(tx, name, updatedUser);
       await tx.CommitAsync();
    }